artisticat1/obsidian-latex-suite/README.md

 # Obsidian Latex Suite
-A plugin for Obsidian that aims to make typesetting LaTeX as fast as handwriting.
+A plugin for Obsidian that aims to make typesetting LaTeX math as fast as handwriting.

 Inspired by [Gilles Castel's setup using UltiSnips](https://castel.dev/post/lecture-notes-1/).

 ![demo](https://raw.githubusercontent.com/artisticat1/obsidian-latex-suite/main/gifs/demo.gif)

-The plugin's main feature is **snippets**, which help you write LaTeX quicker through text expansion.
+The plugin's main feature is **snippets**, which help you write LaTeX quicker through shortcuts and text expansion!
 For example, type

 - "sqx" instead of "\sqrt{x}"
 - "a/b" instead of "\frac{a}{b}"